sruthinukala/Sales-Performance-Dashboard/README.md

-# Sales-Performance-Dashboard
-Sales Analytics Dashboard using Excel, Power Query,  Power Pivot and DAX
+# Sales & Profit Analysis Dashboard

+## Project Overview

+The objective of this project was to analyze sales performance, profitability trends, regional performance, and loss-making products using the Superstore dataset.

+The analysis was performed using Microsoft Excel, Power Pivot, DAX, Pivot Tables, Pivot Charts, and Interactive Dashboards to identify key business insights and provide actionable recommendations.